De Havilland DH.88 Comet: Record flights

 The de Havilland Comets set many record times for long-distance flights during the 1930s, both during races and on special record-breaking flights.
 Some flights set multiple point-to-point records.

 Surviving aircraft

 G-ACSS was requisitioned for the RAF once again in 1943 but soon passed on to de Havilland.
 Restored for static display as Grosvenor House, it was put on show for the 1951 Festival of Britain.
 The Shuttleworth Collection at Old Warden acquired it in 1965 and then in 1972 re-registered it under its original identity for restoration to flying condition, finally achieved in 1987.
 It is regarded as "one of the most significant British aircraft still flying."

 CS-AAJ Salazar was rediscovered in Portugal after being lost for more than 40 years.
 It was brought back to the UK and re-registered once again as G-ACSP.
-As of 2020 restoration continues, with a view to it flying again in its original livery as Black Magic, by the Comet Racer Project Group at the Amy Johnson Comet Restoration Centre, Derby Airfield.
+As of 2020 restoration continues by the Comet Racer Project Group at the Amy Johnson Comet Restoration Centre, Derby Airfield.
+The objective is for G-ACSP to fly again in its original livery as Black Magic.